akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ### Remove options
 To remove an option, click on the cross at the end of the option line.

-**TO COMPLETE**

 ## Define the completeness
-To define the attribute required for the completeness of a record:
+To define the attributes required for the completeness of a record:
 1. Go to `Attributes` tab for a reference entity
 1. Click on `Edit` icon for an attribute
 1. Tick `Required for completeness` if this attribute is required for the completeness of a record